Variation of the fine structure constant caused by expansion of the Universe: Changing of the fine structure constant due to expansion of the Universe

 \section{Changing of the fine structure constant due to expansion of the Universe}

 Let us consider a system that consists of a classical field located on the Riemannian manifold characterized by the adiabatically changed curvature.
 In this case as it was previously shown [11, 12] (see also the next part of this paper) such a system is characterized by an adiabatic invariant, which for the electromagnetic field is actually the Planck constant.
 Moreover, this adiabatic invariant depends on the scalar curvature of the Universe measured in the point of observation and for this reason is varied over time [11, 12].
-The fine structure constant in turn depends on h ($\alpha =e^{2}/hc $) and for this reason its value also must changes over time.
-It should be stressed here, this consideration is applied not only to the classical fields (particularly to the electromagnetic field), but also to any adiabatically isolated system consisting of fields and baryonic matter interacting by means of this field.
-In this case, parameters of the system as a whole depend adiabatically on the geometry of manifold.
-So as the Universe expands, any physical system (for example an atom) will lose its energy adiabatically.
+The fine structure constant in turn depends on h ($\alpha =e^{2}/\hbar c$) and for this reason its value also must changes over time.
+It should be stressed here, this consideration can be applied not only to the classical fields (particularly to the electromagnetic field), but also to any adiabatically isolated system consisting of fields and charged baryonic matter interacting by means of this field.
+In this case, parameters of the system as a whole depend on the manifold variation.
+So as the Universe expands, any physical system (for example an atom) will lose its energy adiabatically due to a very slow change in the curvature of the manifold.

 How large this variation of energy is?
-To begin with let us make very preliminary and simple estimation of the effect we are interested in.
+To begin, let's make a preliminary and very rough assessment of the effect of interest to us.
 Consider a system which consists of the classical field and characterized by energy $E$ distributed over volume $V$ (we can put $V=1cm^{3}$).
 In this case the changing of the energy due to expansion of the Universe is